-When strabismus surgery is recommended, the earlier in life it is done the better the chance of your child achieving normal binocular vision.
+When strabismus surgery is recommended, we feel that the risk of not doing surgery is higher than the risk of surgery.
 Each child heals differently.
 We do the amount of surgery that works on most children.
 This is done by carefully measuring the amount of misalignment using prisms prior to surgery.

 The success rate of this surgery varies from person to person and depends on their particular condition.
-The most common risk is that the eye muscles will not heal as expected after the surgery.
-In this event, a second surgery is sometimes needed.
-If a second operation is required, the success rate for this operation is usually as high as for the first operation.
-Some infrequent complications include, but are not limited to, allergy to sutures, infection, bleeding, change in pupil size and a remote chance of loss of vision.
-We have not had any serious ocular complications in our practice.
+Usually we can make the eyes 80+% better aligned than before the surgery.
+The most common risk is that additional surgery will be needed.
+Some infrequent complications include, but are not limited to, allergy to sutures, risk of infection, bleeding, change in pupil size and a remote chance of loss of vision.
+We have not ever had any serious ocular complications in our practice.

 A history and physical needs to be completed by your primary care doctor.
-Ask our surgical coordinator if you have any questions.
+Please make sure your eye doctor knows of any allergies and a complete medical history even if you think it may not be important.
+Ask our surgical coordinator, Odalis, if you have any questions (she is fluent in Spanish).
 Follow the hospital's advice on when to stop feeding solids and clear liquids prior to surgery.
-You can call the operating room 24 hours per day and ask to speak to one of the anesthesiologists about the particulars regarding feeding, if needed.
-Remind the hospital of your child's age when calling.
-If your child is under 2, it is very important to feed/ drink close to the maximal time limit, so your child will be nicely hydrated the morning of surgery.
+You can call the operating room 24 hours per day and ask to speak to one of the anesthesiologists about the particulars regarding feeding or other concerns.
+If your child is under 2, it is very important to drink close to the maximal time limit, so your child will be nicely hydrated the morning of surgery.
 Do not give any food/ drink after the recommended limit or your child's surgery may have to be postponed.
-Our office will usually call you the day before surgery in case you have any last minute questions.
+Our office will usually call you the day or so before surgery in case you have any last minute questions.